 Email: Info@AndrettiWinery.com

 If the name Andretti sounds familiar, you might be a fan of auto racing.
 That’s because this winery is named after racing legend Mario Andretti.
 After a successful career in motorsports, including an Indianapolis 500 victory, Andretti founded his Napa Valley winery in 1996.
-Unfortunately, in the midst of the pandemic, the celebrity owned winery closed its doors in March 2021.
-In spite this, Andretti Winery is again offering wine tasting, albeit at a different location.
+Unfortunately, the celebrity-owned winery closed its doors in March 2021 amid the pandemic.
+Despite this, Andretti Winery again offers wine tasting at a different location.
 On the other hand, this new location is quite convenient.
-In fact, it’s not far from the popular Ox Bow Public Market in downtown Napa.
+It is near the famous Ox Bow Public Market in downtown Napa.

 Andretti Winery Wine Tasting at Feast it Forward

 You can visit Feast it Forward’s website for additional information.
-If you’re interested in a private tasting, you can call or email staff representing Andretti Winery.
+Call or email the f representing Andretti Winery if you want a private tasting.
 Of course, you can also purchase wine selections directly online.
-With this in mind, you may like the 2018 Cabernet ($72) or 2015 Montana Merlot ($75).
+With this in mind, you may like the 2018 Cabernet ($72) or the 2015 Montana Merlot ($75).

 Claypool Cellars